At the beginning of the year, we start to think about what we can improve in the way we work. How can we set our team up for success in the new year?

 Translated, psychological safety means: I take risks on this team and speak, express my ideas without feeling insecure or embarrassed.

 Effective and timely feedback is a critical component of a successful employee management program.
 It helps keeps individuals and teams on track, and lets them know how to improve.
 However, feedback must be proactive and constant; it should be given before it needs to be given.
 Apart from providing formal and informal feedback regularly, also plan for team feedback.
-This will help align your team around company goals.
-Open and honest professional relationships between everyone in the team will pave the way for success, for the team and the company.
-Do take the time to acknowledge and reward team members when they deserve it.
-Celebrating small successes will set your team up for bigger success.
+This will help align your individual team around company goals.
+Open and honest professional relationships between everyone on the team will pave the way for success, for the team and the team leaders of the company.
+Do take the time to acknowledge and reward team members when they deserve it or achieve a larger goal result.
+Celebrating small successes will set a strong team up for bigger success.

 “If you want to go fast, go alone.
 If you want to go far, go together.”

 Dependability: Exercise team bonding

 Can I count on you to do high-quality work on time?
 Because, in the long run HOW the team works together means less than WHO is on the team.